GetUSB.info Logo

 Three Options For Recycling Flash Drives

-The last two decades have ushered in an enormous number of electronics.
-Prices get lower, users upgrade, society reapes the benefits of these advancements.
-This explosive growth in electronics has led to an escalating burst for EOL (end-of-life) electronics and e-waste.
-When electronic devices are left in traditional landfills toxic materials can be released into the soil and environment.
+The last two decades have ushered in an enormous expansion of electronic devices.
+Prices have dropped, users upgrade more frequently, and society reaps the benefits of rapid technological advancement.
+However, this explosive growth has also led to a surge in end-of-life (EOL) electronics and electronic waste (e-waste).
+When electronic devices are discarded in traditional landfills, toxic materials can leach into the soil and surrounding environment.

-With new cheap devices, society has reaped tremendous benefits.
-This explosive growth in the electronics industry, however, has led to a rapidly escalating issue of end-of-life (EOL) electronics or e-waste.
+With the availability of inexpensive devices, society has gained tremendous benefits.
+This same growth in the electronics industry, however, has created a rapidly escalating problem of EOL electronics, commonly referred to as e-waste.
 In landfills or primitive recycling operations, toxic materials can be released from old electronic devices into the environment.

-E-waste is growing, and with that surge comes the need for effective electronics recycling programs.
-As of 2018, e-waste is now the fastest-growing waste stream in the world, with an estimated waste stream of 48.5 million tonnes in 2018, valued at 62.5 billion US Dollars.
+E-waste continues to grow, and with that surge comes the need for effective electronics recycling programs.
+As of 2018, e-waste became the fastest-growing waste stream in the world, with an estimated volume of 48.5 million tonnes and a material value of approximately 62.5 billion US dollars.

-The amount of e-wast from USB flash drives is unknown from the above statistics, yet it’s not entirely necessary to make flash drives part of the e-waste equation.
-There are options for recycling USB flash drives.
+The amount of e-waste generated specifically from USB flash drives is not isolated in these statistics.
+Even so, it is not necessary to automatically include flash drives in the e-waste equation.
+There are practical options for reusing or recycling USB flash drives.

 Option One: